acsone/acsone-odoo-project-template/README.md

 ### Updating an existing project

-Inside the project root, run `copier -f update`, or `copier update` if you want to change the answers to some questions.
+Inside the project root, run `pipx run copier update  -f`, or `pipx run copier update` if you want to change the answers to some questions.

 ## How to use the generated project